bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Speaker 1: 00:38:11

-Pushes adoption of best practices, better fee estimation, better output type usage, your excel management, you know, all the things.
+Pushes adoption of best practices, better fee estimation, better output type usage, your excel management, all the things.

 Speaker 0: 00:38:20

 All these things that are not important until they suddenly are and you put the engineering work in.
-Look, you know, life's all about trade-offs and I actually can't, you can't be too harsh on people for going well, you know, I decided to defer that.
+Look, life's all about trade-offs and I actually can't, you can't be too harsh on people for going well, you know, I decided to defer that.
 Like people give crap to Moon Wallet for example for using on-chain transactions.
 I'm like look it's an engineering trade-off that's fine you know as long as you go in with your eyes open.
-Now sure your timing isn't gonna be perfect but hell if you'd asked me two years ago I would have said no no this stuff is critical you know fees are going up you've got to do it.
+Now sure your timing isn't going to be perfect but hell if you'd asked me two years ago I would have said no no this stuff is critical you know fees are going up you've got to do it.
 I mean really?
 You actually had two years to get away with it.
 And you could kind of bumble your way through the recent fees spike and go, okay, for all I know, we'll have another two years of low fees.
-And you go, oh, okay, maybe you panicked a bit too hard.
+And you go, okay, maybe you panicked a bit too hard.
 Just for the record, I do not think that's true.
 And you should totally get your shit together now.
 But I can't blame anyone else who made the same kind of decision and went, well, actually, if you're not on fire right now.